 H. Self Evaluation

-The District responds to questions, concerning the self evaluation of the District's overall performance in implementing the Five Year Consolidated Plan, and in particular, its performance during FY2010 in the following manner:
+DHCD responds to questions concerning the self evaluation of the District's overall performance in implementing the Five Year Consolidated Plan and, in particular, its performance during FY2010:

 1. Are activities and strategies having an impact on identified needs?